Call our friendly team

 • Ensure your horse has access to shelter

 It’s important that your horse always has access to a dry area so they can get out from the rain.
-This is because horses who are left in the rain can develop something known as ‘rain rot’.
+Horses who are left in the rain or wet for long periods of time can develop something known as ‘rain rot’.
 Rain rot, which is also called rain scald, is a skin infection that causes scabs and lesions on a horse.
-It’s an unpleasant illness that is very painful and uncomfortable for your horse and is caused by their skin remaining wet for long periods of time.
+It’s an unpleasant illness that is very painful and uncomfortable for your horse.

 The exact amount of time in the rain varies on the horse but making sure they have access to dry shelter and bringing them in if they’re enjoying the rain a bit too much will help avoid it.